 The Referral Queen chatted in a gossipy way with my mom, right in front of, and about, my face.

 I’d arrived alone.
 It still felt like the receptionist knew me as her daughter.
 The other people in the waiting room were all Hasidic or Orthodox women.
 They made me feel very aware of my knees and elbows, which I wasn’t guilty about except I thought they might judge me for not keeping them more presentable if they were to be exposed, like if you’re going to be immodest, at least be well shaven and moisturized.
 I liked to see them without their men here, they reminded me of the young Orthodox women I would see at Wal-Mart upstate when they came out in droves on Saturday nights after the sun set.
-Those women were stylish and pushed the boundaries of modesty, shorter skirt with opaque tights to covered their knees, but colorful tights—opaque, but not without personality.
+Those women were stylish and pushed the boundaries of modesty, shorter skirt with opaque tights to cover their knees, but colorful tights—opaque, but not without personality.
 They probably shaved consistently and always moisturized.

 This doctor spoke Russian with my mom but I thought it seemed accented; I don’t think she was Russian but I didn’t know where she was from and I always forgot which countries were actually in the Soviet Union and which ones were just behind the Iron Curtain.

 When she looked inside my ear with the corded pointy thing it felt good to have something cold in it.
 She first said she couldn’t really see past the wax which was really embarrassing but she kept looking and said she could maybe see something, maybe a pimple?
 Was everything wrong with me going to be acne?
-She couldn’t say for sure what it was without clearing out all the earwax that she couldn’t see past, so she declared, as if she telling herself, that she was going to have to irrigate.
+She couldn’t say for sure what it was without clearing out all the earwax that she couldn’t see past, so she declared, as if telling herself, that she was going to have to irrigate.
 That sounded great to me, actually, the pressure was really intense now that she’d taken the ear scope out and thrown the tip into a biohazard container, so I was looking forward to the idea of unblocking my ear and imagined a gush of water rushing out of it, maybe a fish, was it like irrigating your nose?
 It was taking her a minute to gear up and now I could see a referral coming as she paced around, perhaps trying to remember what went into irrigating an ear.

 She found a coffee mug in a cabinet, looked at it and said, “Mug.”
 Like it was one of the things she would need for the minor procedure.
 That made sense to me, the rushing water that was blocking my ear would probably go in there, and the fish.
 But on reflection I felt more bad for her than for me, or maybe a little scared, and I interrupted her on an inhale, offering, in English, “Do you want to just write a referral?”
 She released the breath like she was in yoga class and looked so grateful, “I think that would be best.”
 Namaste.